Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: 2D well-posedness

-With the bounds of Lemma \ref{lem:N} and the Strichartz estimates of Lemma \ref{lem:Strichartz} at hand, we are able to prove existence and uniqueness of solutions to \eqref{eq:NLS}.
+yielding \eqref{eq:diffNSobolev}. \end{proof} With the bounds of Lemma \ref{lem:N} and the Strichartz estimates of Lemma \ref{lem:Strichartz} at hand, we are able to prove existence and uniqueness of solutions to \eqref{eq:NLS}.
 To that end, we consider the equivalent Duhamel formula

-which is justified as identity in $\Eb(\R^3)$ in virtue of the properties of the free solutions from Proposition \ref{prop:linear} and the fact the non-homogeneous terms is bounded in $L_t^{\infty}H_x^1$ by means of the Strichartz estimates \eqref{eq:Strichartznonh} and Lemma \ref{lem:N}.

-We anticipate that the continuous dependence on the initial data differs significantly from the classical approach as consequence of the low regularity of the nonlinearity $\mathcal{N}$ combined with the lack of integrability of $\psi$.
+which is justified as identity in $\Eb(\R^3)$ in virtue of the properties of the free solutions from Proposition \ref{prop:linear} and the fact the non-homogeneous terms is bounded in $L_t^{\infty}H_x^1$ by means of the Strichartz estimate \eqref{eq:Strichartznonh} and Lemma \ref{lem:N}. \\ We anticipate that the continuous dependence on the initial data will differ significantly from the classical approach as consequence of the low regularity of the nonlinearity $\mathcal{N}$ combined with the lack of integrability of $\psi$.
 The constructed solutions are such that $\psi(t)-\psi_0\in H^1(\R^2)$ for all $t$ and hence \eqref{eq:diffNSobolev} suffices to show local existence.
-Note that in order to show the continuous dependence on the initial data \eqref{eq:diffNSobolev} is not sufficient as in general different initial data possesses different far-field behavior, namely belongs to different connected components of $\Eb$, see also Remark \ref{rem: connected components 2D}.
-Lemma \ref{lem:CDOID} upgrades \eqref{eq:diffNSobolev} to the respective inequality for general initial data.

-The following Proposition is stated for positive existence times, the analogous statement for negative times follows by exploiting the time reversal symmetry of \eqref{eq:NLS}.
+Note that in order to show the continuous dependence on the initial data \eqref{eq:diffNSobolev} is not sufficient as in general different initial data possess different far-field behavior, namely belongs to different connected components of $\Eb$, see also Remark \ref{rem: connected components 2D}.
+Lemma \ref{lem:CDOID} upgrades \eqref{eq:diffNSobolev} to the respective inequality for general initial data. \\ The following Proposition is stated for positive existence times, the analogous statement for negative times follows from the time reversal symmetry of \eqref{eq:NLS}. \begin{proposition} Let $d=2$ and $f$ be as in Assumption \ref{ass:N}. \begin{enumerate} \item For any $\psi_0\in \Eb(\R^2)$, there exist $T=T(\En(\psi_0))>0$ and a unique strong solution $\psi\in C([0,T];\Eb(\R^2))$ to \eqref{eq:NLS} with $\psi(0)=\psi_0$.
+In particular, we have that $\psi-\psi_0\in C([0,T];H^1(\R^2))$; \item there exists a maximal existence time $T^{\ast}=T^{\ast}(\psi_0)>0$, such that $\psi\in C([0,T^{\ast});\Eb(\R^2))$ and the blow-up alternative holds, namely if $T^{\ast}<\infty$ then